inovex/scrumlr.io/TASKS.md

 * ~~Add editable columns to board model~~
 * ~~Async update of board & column names (dirty states, compare to notes)~~
 * ~~Create board with options~~
+* Check rate/burst limit for requests with master key or from localhost (their must be none or otherwise or logic won't work and we have to open a pull request on parse)
+* Check live queries with different parse servers (e.g. horizontal scaling option)
+    * Direct operations on database don't trigger live query updates
 * Check impact of newObjectId in https://github.com/parse-community/parse-server/blob/master/src/cryptoUtils.js
     * Replace ID generating mechanism in Column server cloud functions
     * ... replace id generating mechanism in Parse?